CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-passages.md

 ### Specimen: Ordinary Style, Abbreviated, plate 2, Callendar

+All text from https://orthic.shorthand.fun/supplement , typed or transcribed by Jeremy W Sherman.

 The majority of the examples given in the list of ‘Examples of Abbreviations’ are simply transliterations of those in common use, and being already familiar require no learning.

 Equal to any phonetic system